amscotti/128bit.io_old/_posts/2010-07-23-fun-with-zfs-send-and-receive.md

 <pre>zfs send mybook/testzone@20100719-1600 > /storage/temp/testzone</pre>

 Now taking the same idea of output to a file, but it is now piped into gzip file to have it compress.
-Syntax is zfs send "snapshot name" | gzip &gt; "output path/filename" and an example

 <pre>zfs send mybook/testzone@20100719-1600 | gzip &gt; /storage/temp/testzone.gz</pre>